 Mock interviewing is a great way to practice answering questions in these tough situations.
 You can prepare for a number of life’s events; of course this includes real interviews, but it also includes icebreakers, parties and other networking events.

 Of course, the most common way you’ll use the skills gained in a mock interview is on a real interview for a job or internship.
 The purpose of an interview is to learn HOW you did the things listed on your resume.
 It’s your chance to tell the story behind the bullet points.
 Mock interviews are just that – practice storytelling to prepare you for the real event.

 While the CCD has always offered mock interviews with career educators and staff, we have recently launched fall and spring mock interviews with actual employers.
 Mock Interviews will take place Sept.
-12-14; schedule your session in Handshake.
+23-25; schedule your virtual session in Handshake.

 - They got ready for recruiting season by practicing their “storytelling” so that when the real interviews happened, they were ready.

 - They got to connect with employers that may not have been on their radar.

 - They got to ask recruiters the questions they were afraid to ask.